Identifying your key stakeholder groups

 - Membership managers

-The benefits of applying this type of group/role taxonomy to your digital workplace are tremendous as it:
+Applying this type of group/role taxonomy to your digital workplace:

 - Allows employees to interact with each other effortlessly